nyu-ossd-s19/rns350-weekly/about.md

 permalink: /about/
 ---

- I came to this decision after bouncing between psychology, English, and Computer Science for a year, eventually finding that I really enjoyed coding.
+I am A junior at NYU pursuing a degree in computer science.
+I came to the decision to study computer science after bouncing between psychology, English, and Computer Science for a year, eventually finding that I really enjoyed coding.
 While I did decide on computer science, i still have a strong love for psychology, and have completed a minor in it.
 I liked psychology because it was an avenue for me to help others, and now with open source, I have another opportunity to do so.

 ### More Information